 - International development

-GGI’s experience covers many public sector organizations in both Canada and internationally, including Canadian federal, provincial and municipal governments, other governments, non-governmental and United Nations organizations.
+GGI’s experience covers many public sector organizations in both Canada and internationally, including Canadian federal, provincial and municipal governments, as well as other governments.
+We also regularly work for other client types such as non-profit organizations, universities/colleges and associations.

 Applied Social Research